 Spintires isn’t your standard driving simulation game, yet it isn’t a racing game.
 Your main objective, during the single-player campaign, is to tackle various maps and meet the objectives given to you.
 For example, in the first few maps I have unlocked, the mission has been the same – goto the logging camp, pick up the logs and then transport the logs to the lumber mill.
 Upon completion, you will earn a ‘Progression point’ which will unlock the next map.
 Now I know what you’re saying, “that sounds easy, where is the gameplay in that”, to which I would have to reply ‘you clearly haven’t played the game!’
 One mission is going to take you upwards of a few hours if you are playing on your own and a little less if you play multiplayer (which is the best way to play).
 As you are trying to complete your mission, you will come across various obstructions such as lakes, mud, forests and even running out of fuel – the key here is learning how every vehicle works and using them to your own advantage in order to progress successfully.

-You begin with a tutorial which gives you the basics of the game.
+You begin with a tutorial that gives you the basics of the game.
 There have been a few updates since launch, the most welcomed and required is an update to the camera – at first, this was the main reason I would have knocked a few points off the overall grade I would have given it but now they have implemented a normal behind the vehicle camera.
 The tutorial quickly goes through the various mechanics of the game which you will use to overcome the obstacles you will encounter during normal gameplay, I’ll explain these down below as they are really cool mechanics which I haven’t seen any other game implement and they really make this game one of the best simulations out there.

 Differential Lock and 4-wheel drive:

 Some of the vehicles will possess one, both or neither of these.
 The differential lock allows your vehicle to spin all of its tires round at the same time and in the same motion.
 This allows you to get through mud, streams and puddles a lot easier at the expense of control – you will see your vehicle skid and spin a lot more often using this mode so it’s best to only use it when you really have to and then turn it off in order to regain full control.
 You probably know what 4-wheel drive is, it allows you to utilise all four wheels on your main vehicle at the same time.
-This is different than the differential lock as the wheels will rotate at different positions allowing you to maintain control whilst having the power advantage.
-The downside – using 4-wheel drive burns through your petrol faster – a necessity which is highly important in this game.
+This is different from the differential lock as the wheels will rotate at different positions allowing you to maintain control whilst having the power advantage.
+The downside – using a 4-wheel drive burns through your petrol faster – a necessity which is highly important in this game.

 Your winch is the single most important tool you have access too in Spintires and I absolutely love it!
 Every vehicle comes equipt with one and can use it for a few different scenarios, the most common use for it would be to pull you out of the mud or up steep hills.
 The way you operate it is, you press Triangle and a marker appears on near-by trees.
-You choose which tree you wish to attach to and press Triangle again and you will become attached to the said tree. now, if you hold triangle as you drive, you will start to pull yourself towards the anchor as your vehicle tries to move.
+You choose which tree you wish to attach to and press Triangle again and you will become attached to the said tree. now, if you hold Triangle as you drive, you will start to pull yourself towards the anchor as your vehicle tries to move.
 Using this mechanic, you are able to literally pull yourself up mountains and, most importantly, out of rivers where you can easily get stuck in the mud which resides on the riverbed.
 However, if you attach yourself to weak or smaller trees then there is a chance they will break as you are using the winch – this could result in you falling or becoming more stuck than you were original.

 The second crucial use for the winch is to rescue your other vehicles or your friends (if playing in multiplayer).
-That’s right, you can put you your vehicle next to another one, attach the winch and use it as a towing rope in order to try and rescue other vehicles.
+That’s right, you can put your vehicle next to another one, attach the winch and use it as a towing rope in order to try and rescue other vehicles.
 For example, I was going uphill with a massive tanker truck full of petrol when my truck skidded and toppled onto its side and slid all the way back down into a puddle on its left-hand side.
 I took control of a near-by 4-wheel drive truck and came to its rescue – I positioned myself near it, attach the winch and drove as hard as my little wheels could manage!
 I was able to pull the petrol tank back onto its wheels and also give it a hand getting up the hill and on its way.

 As I touched on above, you can swap your vehicle at any time.
 A few will be unlocked from the start but others will be locked until you drive within their vicinity on the map.
 In singleplayer this can be a bit time consuming as your vehicle is going to run out of fuel – there is no doubt about that – so you will need both a truck which has been pre-created at your garage to handle the loading and transport of the logs and also a truck which has a petrol tank attached in order to refuel your other vehicle.
 This means, most of the time you will have to traverse both vehicles through the mud and lakes to the same destinations in order to be there when the vehicle needs topping up.
 This is where multiplayer comes in.
 In multiplayer you can have each of you in a different type of vehicle which means less time consuming and more co-operation.